 If the white blood cell count is too low after chemotherapy, the growth of white cells is stimulated by G-CSF treatment.
 This medication is usually given subcutaneously under the skin.

-Side effects of chemotherapy
+Side Effects of Chemotherapy

+Most of the symptoms relating to the side effects of chemotherapy can be prevented or alleviated.
+All of them will disappear with time.
 Many normal, fast-regenerating healthy cells of the body are sensitive to cytostatic drugs.
 Millions of new cells are produced every day in, for example, the bone marrow, as well as in the scalp and in the mucous membranes of the mouth and the intestines.